cs2103aug2015-t11-2j/main/User-Guide.md

 1. **Install JDK 8u40 or later**: Earlier Java version will not work.
 You can get it [here] (http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 2. **Download Just_Do**: You can then download `Just_Do.jar` from the latest release
-   here: https://github.com/Just_Do/releases   (Haven't had now)
+   here: https://github.com/Just_Do/releases   (Haven't put up yet)
 3. **Launch Just-Do** Simply double-click on the `Just_Do-GUI.jar` file to start Just_Do.
    You will be greeted with a simple interface that has a command bar.
    This command bar is where you enter short commands to tell Collate what to do. <br>